by éklore-ed Sport & Technics

 • Free training.
 The training costs are covered by the host company.

-• Paid training under a professional training contract.
-Compensation in accordance with the regulations governing work-study contracts.
+• Paid training under a professional training contract or apprenticeship contract.
+Compensation is determined in accordance with the regulations governing work-study contracts.

 • Two dedicated training sites in the heart of the Alps and the Pyrenees.